Manidills/ETH_DASH/README.md

 <!-- CONTRIBUTING -->
 ## API

-We have used API's from covalent and Nft Port for listing transcation details, collection details,etc.
+We have used API's from covalent for listing transcation details, collection details,etc.

 * COVALENTHQ API